 I use a mix of solid gold, 14k gold filled and sterling silver metals.
-Unless specified all my chains are 14K gold filled.
+Unless specified all chains are 14K gold filled.
 This is a great, quality alternative to much more expensive solid gold chains.
-I can replace any of my filled chains with pure gold if requested, please contact me for choices and additional costs.
+We can replace any gold filled chains with pure gold if requested, please contact me for choices and additional costs.

 Gold filled is a great economical alternative to solid gold.

 For long lasting lustre of all metals it is advised that where possible you keep your pieces dry and do not swim in pools as the chlorine can damage the metals and turn silver black.
 Some sulphur based shampoos can also oxidise your jewellery so if in doubt take them off before washing hair, using body lotion or spraying perfume.

 Heavy humidity can also play havoc with metals - silver especially, so never keep your jewels in the bathroom.

 Below are some guidelines to help you care for your new jewellery.

 Within reason, keep jewellery dry and when not wearing it store it in either the box we sent it in (which contains acid free paper and filling) or a pouch.

 Apply makeup, sun lotion, hairspray or any type of lotion and allow it to dry before putting on your jewellery, they may contain harsh chemicals that may damage your jewellery by clogging gaps in chains and making stones and seaglass mucky.